 VRS is subject to the requirements of VITA's Information Technology (IT) Security Program.
-The purpose of the VITA Security Program is "To protect the Commonwealth information technology assets (and the information processed) by defining the minimum information technology security program for agencies of the Commonwealth of Virginia."
-This program is comprised of the IT Security Policy, along with the six IT Security Standards which help agencies in creating and documenting their information security programs.
-The aforementioned mandatory security documents are as follows.
+The purpose of the VITA IT Security Program is "To protect the Commonwealth information technology assets (and the information processed) by defining the minimum information technology security program for agencies of the Commonwealth of Virginia."
+This program is comprised of the IT Security Policy, VITA's Prohibited Hardware, Software, and Services Policy and seven IT Security Standards which help agencies in creating and documenting their information security programs.